ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-04-28-Idea-to-Experiment-Post.md

 Both paths require a **methodical, evidence-driven approach**, whether the goal is courtroom defense or peer-reviewed publication.

-To illustrate, consider a simple research question (RQ):
+**Illustrative Example: A Running Research Topic** <br>
+To explore key principles in this post, we will use the following basic research question (RQ) as a working example thoughtout this post:

+> **Simple Research Question:**
+>
-> *"Does uploading an image to Google Drive alter its integrity?"*
+> "Does uploading an image to Google Drive alter its integrity?"

 A **forensic examiner** may need to verify file authenticity during litigation, while a **researcher** may seek to assess cloud storage’s impact on digital evidence preservation.